 The work is done.
 The campaigns have launched.
 Your great ideas have come to fruition.
 But, since all entries are submitted as URLs, make sure all the links are true and nothing’s broken.

-There’s only one way to enter, but six media types to win in.
+There’s only one way to enter, but seven media types to win in.

 Don’t lose your work!
 You will automatically be prompted to set up an account when you submit 5 or more entries and we highly recommend you do.